gz/autoperf/README.md

 * https://dl.acm.org/citation.cfm?id=2967360.2967375
 * https://www.research-collection.ethz.ch/handle/20.500.11850/155854

-Last but not least, autoperf can also simplify your work with performance counters in many other scenarios:
+Last but not least, autoperf can potentially be useful in many other scenarios:
  * Find out what performance events are relevant for your workload
  * Analyzing and finding performance issues in your code or with different versions of your code
  * Generate classifiers to detect hardware exploits (side channels/spectre/meltdown etc.)